imdea-software/async-droid/README.md

 Then, test the instrumented application by:

-Recording a set of user events:
+Recording a set of user events (this overwrites the previously recorded events):

 	python bin/aase.py --record build/HelloWorldApp.apk